Mateusz Jaszczuk

 Mateusz Jaszczuk, Nadia Figueroa

-9th Conference on Robot Learning (CoRL) , 2025
+9th Conference on Robot Learning (CoRL), 2025

-Paper / Project Website
+Paper / Project Website / Code

 We propose an online, probabilistic framework for estimating the mismatch in the end-effector dynamics model, allowing impedance-controlled robots to manipulate heavy, unknown objects, showcasing fast and safe adaptation.